As you may have heard me say before… when it comes to breast augmentations we all heal differently!

 You could say that they have their own agenda!

-Anatomical implants do this settling thing a bit differently, and often take longer to do so.
+Anatomical breast implants do this settling thing a bit differently, and often take longer to do so.

-When we talk about an implant dropping, it usually only refers to an implant placed under the muscle settling into the pocket.
+When we talk about a breast implant dropping, it usually only refers to a breast implant placed under the muscle settling into the pocket.
 Implants over the muscle don't 'drop' as such.

-An anatomical implant placed under the muscle won't really 'drop' either though.
+An anatomical breast implant placed under the muscle won't really drop either though.

 Straight after surgery the muscle is tightened over the top of a shaped implant but, because of the textured surface (which is designed to stick to the tissues), the implant itself doesn't move (i.e. drop in to the pocket).